2018 GINGER CSA Shares

 How do I store fresh ginger?

 Fresh ginger can be stored at room temperature for up to two weeks and in the crisper section of your refrigerator for up to three weeks.
 Storing it in a bag or container will keep the ginger from forming a slight skin.
 Once refrigerated, keep ginger in cold storage or it will become "limp".
-Even if it loses some crispness, it is still quite useable and delicious.
+Even if it loses some crispness, it is still quite usable and delicious.
 We recommend freezing your ginger to preserve it for up to a year.

 How do I freeze fresh ginger?